 Tests a Urologist May Order to Diagnose Bladder Cancer

 The American Cancer Society estimates that there will be 81,180 new cases of bladder cancer in the United States in 2022.
-While these figures are not as steep as those of skin cancer and breast cancer, the disease is strikingly more prevalent among men than women: 61,700 men and 19,480 women will get a bladder cancer diagnosis this year.
+While these figures are not as steep as those for skin cancer and breast cancer, the disease is strikingly more prevalent among men than women: 61,700 men and 19,480 women will get a bladder cancer diagnosis this year.

 There is currently no standard or reliable screening test for bladder cancer.
 One of the best ways to reduce your likelihood of developing the disease is to work with your urologist, who can help you know your risk and provide you with appropriate dietary and lifestyle recommendations.
-It also helps to exercise vigilance, and see your urologist if you experience back pain, hematuria (having blood in your urine), painful and/or frequent urination, and a feeling as though your bladder is not emptying completely, as these are potential signs of bladder cancer.
+It also helps to exercise vigilance and see your urologist if you experience back pain, hematuria (blood in your urine), painful and/or frequent urination, and a feeling as though your bladder is not emptying completely, as these are potential signs of bladder cancer.